Duane Mann: Background

 Of Maori and Tongan descent, Mann was born in Auckland on 28 June 1965 into a family that already had a large presence in rugby league, with his father Don Mann representing New Zealand, his cousin Esau going on to play for Tonga, and his brother Don Jr., going on to work in administration at the New Zealand Warriors.
 He is also the cousin of fellow New Zealand and Tongan international, George.

 Playing career

 1980s

 Mann attended Kelston Boys High School and played for the Glenora Bears from schoolboys right up to premier grade.
 When the Tonga national rugby league team was first formed to compete in the 1986 Pacific Cup he was selected to play in the side, making his international début.

-Mann made his début for Auckland rugby league team in 1987 and played in their 30-14 win over Great Britain in 1988.
+Mann made his début for the Auckland rugby league team in 1987 and played in their 30-14 win over Great Britain in 1988.
 He was also selected to represent Tonga at the 1988 Pacific Cup in Apia, Samoa.
 In 1989 Mann signed for the Warrington Wolves in the English Championship.
 During the 1989 Kangaroo tour of New Zealand he was selected to play for the Kiwis against Australia.
 From 1989 to 1993 Mann would play in 24 consecutive tests, including matches that formed part of the 1989–1992 World Cup.